 Time is of the essence, so retrieve a knocked-out tooth quickly, being sure to only handle it by the biting surface, and gently rinse it under a cool stream of water.
-Store it in a sealable container of milk or salt water to keep the tooth viable so our team can successfully re-insert it into its socket.
+Store it in a sealable container of milk or saliva to keep the tooth viable so our team can successfully re-implant it into its socket.

 Lost Filling/ Crown

 If you've lost a filling, keep the area clean and call us immediately so that we can get you scheduled for an appointment.
 If you've lost a crown but you're able to find your lost crown, pick it up, rinse it off and bring it in with you to see if it is able to be re-cemented or if further care is needed.

 Even though dental emergencies are impossible to completely avoid, there are ways that you can drastically reduce your risk of experiencing one, including:

 - Visit our office for semi annual checkups and cleanings.

 - Maintain a good at-home oral hygiene routine.

 - Eat a healthy and well-balanced diet.